 Caleb’s first birthday, and the vegan smash cake I made for him, were a huge success!

-While we’re all about giving kids the freedom to enjoy sweets and treats at PBJs, I didn’t think that his first birthday was the time to give him a sugar overdose.
+While we’re all about giving kids the freedom to enjoy sweets and treats, I didn’t think that his first birthday was the time to give him a sugar overdose.
 Especially with all of the other excitement and stimuli that day!

 Instead of making the day a total sugar bomb, I decided to make my own smash cake using many of the same ingredients he’s used to, and enjoys, on a regular basis.